Casino (1995 film): Plot

-In 1973, sports handicapper and Mafia associate Sam "Ace" Rothstein is sent by the Chicago Outfit to Las Vegas to run the Tangiers Casino, with frontman Philip Green.
-He soon doubles the casino's profits, with the extra unaccounted-for cash skimmed directly from the casino count room and delivered to the Midwest Mafia bosses.
+In 1973, sports handicapper Sam "Ace" Rothstein is sent by the Chicago Mafia to Las Vegas to run the Tangiers Casino, with Philip Green serving as its frontman and Ace's childhood friend Nicky Santoro assigned to protect both him and the casino.
+Ace soon doubles the casino's profits, with a portion regularly skimmed and delivered to the Midwest Mafia bosses.
+After Nicky is blacklisted from working in Las Vegas casinos, he assembles a crew that includes his younger brother Dominick and right-hand man Frankie Marino to carry out extortion and jewellery burglaries for their own profit.
+Nicky's criminal activities soon attract unwanted media and police attention.

-Chicago boss Remo Gaggi sends Ace's childhood friend and mob enforcer Nicky Santoro to protect Ace, the cash skim, and casino.
-Nicky recruits his younger brother Dominick and childhood friend Frankie Marino to gather an experienced crew specializing in shakedowns and jewelry burglaries.
-Nicky's criminal activities in Las Vegas start drawing too much media and police attention, so he is eventually listed in the Black Book, banning him from every casino in Nevada.

-Ace meets and falls in love with beautiful con artist, showgirl, and former prostitute Ginger McKenna.
-They have a daughter, Amy, and marry.
-He entrusts Ginger with $2 million in cash and $1 million in jewelry.
-Still, their marriage is soon thrown into turmoil due to Ginger's relationship with her longtime boyfriend, hustler and pimp Lester Diamond.
-Ace has Nicky's crew beat Lester when they catch him accepting $25,000 from her.
+Ace falls in love with the con artist and former prostitute Ginger McKenna.
+They marry and have a daughter, Amy, but their marriage is soon strained by Ginger's drug and alcohol addiction and her relationship with Lester Diamond, her former lover and a pimp.
+Eventually, Ace arranges for Nicky and his crew to beat Lester after catching him accepting $25,000 from Ginger at a café.

 In 1976, Ace fires slot manager Don Ward for incompetence.
-Ward is brother-in-law to Clark County Commission chairman Pat Webb, who cannot convince Ace to re-hire him.
-Webb gets Ace's gaming license denied, jeopardizing the latter's position.
-Ace proceeds to insult the board and local politicians, creating a spectacle for the news cameras which brings a lot of attention to the casino and his associations with the mob and Nicky.

-Since Ace is disallowed from legally running the casino, he begins hosting a local television talk show inside the casino, irritating Nicky and the bosses back home for bringing more unneeded attention.
-Ace blames Nicky's reckless lawbreaking for the ongoing pressure from the police and state government, which leads to an argument between them in the desert.
-Ace's attempts to get Nicky to leave Las Vegas only further strain their friendship.
+Ward is the brother-in-law of Clark County Commission chairman Pat Webb, who fails to persuade Ace to reinstate him.
+In retaliation, Webb has Ace's gaming licence application denied, jeopardising Ace's position.
+Ace responds by insulting the gaming board and local politicians during the licensing hearing, creating a spectacle for the news cameras and bringing more unwanted attention to the casino.
+Unable to legally run the casino, Ace begins hosting a local television talk show from the Tangiers, frustrating the Midwest bosses by drawing even more attention to their operation.
+Ace blames Nicky's reckless criminality for the growing scrutiny, leading to a confrontation in the desert that ends with Nicky threatening him.
+Ace's repeated attempts to persuade Nicky to leave Las Vegas further strain their friendship.